 IoT provides telecommunications companies with a unique chance to monetize the data they have and venture into new industries, offering initiatives and services beyond network connectivity.
 Nevertheless, service operators cannot reposition themselves as IoT leaders on their own.

 By joining forces with other companies in the IoT ecosystem, communications service providers can explore new opportunities and IoT examples in telecom to develop a more extensive array of services based on their unique assets.
 In the telecom industry, IoT technologies may be used in intelligent networks, data analytics, IoT platforms, billing, CRM, and cloud services for a vast range of industries, from manufacturing to healthcare.

 Industrial monitoring systems

-A striking 87% of industrial businesses are planning to expand their use of IoT to proactively manage their resources and equipment in the real time.
-The advent of Industry 4.0 opens up a substantial opportunity for telecoms to make a foray into manufacturing, by powering connectivity in intelligent supply chains.
+A striking 87% of industrial businesses plan to proactively expand their use of IoT to manage their resources and equipment in real time.
+The advent of Industry 4.0 opens up a substantial opportunity for telecoms to make the foray into manufacturing by powering connectivity in intelligent supply chains.

-One of the ways for CSPs to capitalize on IoT in telecom industry is through tailored network offerings.
-They connect every piece of the complex manufacturing ecosystem, from temperature sensors to flow meters, to ensure end-to-end supply-chain visibility, improve production efficiency, and drive cost savings.
-T-mobile is one of the first carriers to take advantage of this IoT in telecom application.
+One of the ways for CSPs to capitalize on IoT in the telecom industry is through tailored network offerings that connect every piece of the complex manufacturing ecosystem, from temperature sensors to flow meters, to ensure end-to-end supply chain visibility, improve production efficiency, and drive cost savings.
+T-Mobile was one of the first carriers to take advantage of this application of IoT in the telecommunications sector.
 In 2018, the company launched the first Narrowband IoT network in the US to help industrial clients capitalize on the power of data in their warehouses.